Gumtree-South-Africa/__DEPRECATED__central/messagecenters/mp-messagecenter/docs/cassandra_new_data_model.md

 ## Cleanup unblocked users rows

-    stream through table mb_blocked_users or delete rows based on state in the primary key or just delete on unblock operation
+    stream through table blocked_users or delete rows based on state in the primary key or just delete on unblock operation

 ## (Future) Robot messages